-Contract No: M1027-2016/17

-Project Name: Nkakhwini and Sangayana grayel Boads Contract No.

-Sangoyana gravel Roads Contract No: M1028-2016/17

-W11028-2010/17

-b.
-No planned maintenance conducted for

-the 2017-18 financial year has a high

-probability of deterioration as well as an

-increase in repair and maintenance

-costs.

-c.
-No conditional assessments were

-conducted to update the road maintenance plan due to a lack of

-funding and therefore management

-could not make informed decisions on

-its maintenance priority.

-d.
-The road maintenance plan did not

-include the roads taken over by

-Mthonjaneni Local Municipality from

-Ntambanana Local Municipality, thus impacting negatively on the

-impacting negatively on the completeness of the maintenance plan.

-completeness of the maintenance plan.

-Road Asset ACTION TO BE TAKEN

-Management strategic framework of South Africa (RISFSA) A Specification (severing and ACTION TO BE

-System defines a road asset management system (RAMS) as follows: A Specification (covering road maintenance plan and policy, TAKEN

-"it is a structured procedure, to facilitate RAMS & SCIPDM POLICY) has been In progress

-coordination and project management of all road done, a Consultant will be

-networks aimed at ensuring the desired service delivery.
-RAMS comprises of various systems appointed from a panel of service providers form MIG Projects.
-It will Responsible Official

-such as: be prudent that we utilise one of Director Technical

-our Consultants from MIG Projects Services: SF Mchunu

-as they will provide professional
+Contract No: M1027-2016/17 Project Name: Nkakhwini and Sangoyana gravel Roads Contract No: M1028-2016/17 b.
+No planned maintenance conducted for the 2017-18 financial year has a high probability of deterioration as well as an increase in repair and maintenance costs. c.
+No conditional assessments were conducted to update the road maintenance plan due to a lack of funding and therefore management could not make informed decisions on its maintenance priority. d.
+The road maintenance plan did not include the roads taken over by Mthonjaneni Local Municipality from Ntambanana Local Municipality, thus impacting negatively on the completeness of the maintenance plan.
+Road Asset Management System ACTION TO BE TAKEN A Specification (covering road maintenance plan and policy, RAMS & SCIPDM POLICY) has been done, a Consultant will be appointed from a panel of service providers form MIG Projects.
+It will be prudent that we utilise one of our Consultants from MIG Projects as they will provide professional ACTION TO BE TAKEN In progress Responsible Official Director Technical Services: SF Mchunu